 3] Cut out the pattern.
 Place it on your accordion pleats so the arms and legs are touching the 2 loose ends.
 Trace the pattern on the accordion pleats and cut out.

-The pattern for our Gingerbread Men Garland can be found HERE or with our Kids Crafts.
+The pattern for our Gingerbread Men Garland project can be found HERE.
 Enjoy and good luck with your last minute projects!